kevin143carr/ViewCPM/README.md

 # ViewCPM

 **ViewCPM** is a graphical disk image manager for CP/M systems.
 It allows users to open, browse, modify, and export CP/M-compatible disk images.
 The tool supports several disk formats and integrates with `cpmtools` and `dskconv` to enable format conversion and editing operations.
+Currently I am using this to work with my Kaypro II and Flash Floppy.
+I also have other CP/M machines, TRS-80 Model 4P and a obscure 8"(er) called an EXO, which almost nobody knows about.
+I will keep this updated about what is working and what is not.
+Also check out FFMaker, which strictly converts image files, it can be found at https://github.com/kevin143carr/FF-Maker

 ---